Cawthan History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from when the family lived in Cawthorn, in the North Riding of Yorkshire, or in Cawthorne, in the West Riding.
+The name Cawthan is of Anglo-Saxon origin and came from when the family lived in Cawthorn, in the North Riding of Yorkshire, or in Cawthorne, in the West Riding.
 While the names are superficially similar,their origins are different.
-The village of Cawthorn was rendered as Caluetun in the Domesday Book, CITATION[CLOSE]

 The village of Cawthorne's name appeared as Caltorne in the Domesday Book.
 Further research revealed that the name is derived from the Old English terms cald and thorne, which mean cold and thorn tree, respectively.
 It meant exposed thorn tree, and probably indicated a location marked by a solitary thorn tree.

 Early Origins of the Cawthan family

 Over in Lancashire, Nether Wyersdale was an ancient family seat.
 "The ancestors of the late John Fenton Cawthorne, Esq., M. P. for Lancaster, are said to have held a portion of Wyersdale for six or seven hundred years; and George III. once contemplated the revival of the barony of Wyersdale in the person of Mr. Cawthorne, whom he intended to create lord Wyersdale.
 Wyreside, an elegant mansion, has long been the residence of the Cawthorne family."

 In nearby Over Wyersdale, a close branch of the family was found.
 "William Cawthorne, in 1683, gave a school-house, with a messuage, some land, and a rent-charge of £15, for which 30 boys are instructed; and another school has an allowance of £20 per annum from the Society of Friends."

-Early History of the Cawthan family
+Important Dates for the Cawthan family

-Another 309 words (22 lines of text) covering the years 1175, 1273, 1379, 1719, 1788, 1605, 1659, 1719 and 1761 are included under the topic Early Cawthan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cawthan research.
+Another 155 words (11 lines of text) covering the years 1175, 1273, 1379, 1719, 1788, 1605, 1659, 1605, 1605, 1637, 1719 and 1761 are included under the topic Early Cawthan History in all our PDF Extended History products and printed products wherever possible.

 Cawthan Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Cawthan are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Cawthan include: Cawthorn, Cawthorne, Cauthorn, Cauthorne, Cawtharne, Cothern, Cothern, Cawthern and many more.

 Early Notables of the Cawthan family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Cawthan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Cawthan Notables in all our PDF Extended History products and printed products wherever possible.